 Once you’ve put in the time and effort required to file your tax return, you want to make sure your work isn’t lost in cyberspace or in the mail.
 If you’re due a refund, you want your forms to arrive safely and be processed as quickly as possible.
 The Internal Revenue Service offers several ways for you to verify that your return has been received and that your IRS refund status is being processed.

 If you file your tax return electronically, either through third-party tax software or the IRS’ Free File system, you will receive electronic confirmation that your tax return has been received and accepted.
-According to the IRS, it accepts 89 percent of tax returns the first time they are filed and promptly begins processing IRS tax refund information as soon as it is submitted and accepted.
+According to the IRS, it promptly begins processing IRS tax refund information as soon as it is submitted and accepted.
 If they do not accept your return, the IRS will let you know why, usually because of incomplete information.
 You can correct any errors and file the return again.
 If you do not receive a confirmation or a rejection, you should refile the return.

 Whether you filed a paper or an e-filed return, if you’re expecting a refund, the IRS offers the Where’s My Refund? site.
 You’ll need your Social Security number, your filing status and the amount of the refund you are due to receive.
 If you filed a joint return, you can use either spouse's Social Security number.
 The IRS advises you to wait three weeks before checking the status of mailed returns and 72 hours before following up on e-filed returns.

 You can download the free IRS2Go mobile app for iPhone or Android and check the status of your return from your smartphone or tablet.
 Enter your Social Security number, your filing status and the amount of your refund and you’ll be able to see where your return is in the processing chain.
 Instructions for the IRS2Go app recommend waiting 24 hours after you file your return electronically and four weeks after you mail a paper return to check the status.